ionStici/frontend/6-tools/git-github/git-fetch-pull.md

 If we want to work on `bigfix` remote branch, run `git switch bugfix` to create a new local branch from the remote branch of the same name.
 This will create a local `bugfix` branch and set it up to track the remote branch `origin/bugfix`.

-`git checkout origin/bugfix` would result in detached HEAD.
+Don't use `git checkout origin/bugfix` - would result in detached HEAD.

 <br>